AI-PACE: A Framework for Integrating AI into Medical Education: Discussion

 \section{Discussion}

-The rapid evolution of AI in medicine has outpaced the development of comprehensive educational frameworks, creating a "preparedness gap" that threatens the safe integration of these technologies into clinical practice.
-The AI-PACE framework addresses these limitations by offering a unified, spiral curriculum model that evolves with the learner.
+The rapid evolution of AI in medicine has outpaced the development of comprehensive educational frameworks, creating a ``preparedness gap'' that threatens the safe integration of these technologies into clinical practice.
+The AI-PACE framework is designed to address these limitations through a spiral curriculum model that evolves with the learner.

-\subsection{The "Integration vs. Addition" Debate}
+\subsection{The ``Integration vs.\ Addition'' Debate}

-A primary barrier to AI education is the "crowded curriculum" problem.
-Medical school and residency schedules are already saturated \citep{ref6}.
-Integrating AI concepts into existing courses rather than creating new courses can help address this challenge \citep{ref21}.
-For example, the \textit{cognitive} distinction between deterministic algorithms and probabilistic machine learning should be taught alongside EBM during pre-clerkship years.
-Similarly, the \textit{psychomotor} skill of "human-in-the-loop" verification should be practiced during existing clinical clerkships, explicitly avoiding the “fragmented bootcamp” model that detaches technology from the daily clinical workflow.
+A primary barrier to AI education is the ``crowded curriculum'' problem.
+Medical school and residency schedules are already saturated~\citep{wartman2019empirical}.
+Integrating AI concepts into existing courses rather than creating new courses can help address this challenge~\citep{grunhut2022needs}.
+For example, the \emph{cognitive} distinction between deterministic algorithms and probabilistic machine learning should be taught alongside EBM during pre-clerkship years.
+Similarly, the \emph{psychomotor} skill of ``human-in-the-loop'' verification should be practiced during existing clinical clerkships, explicitly avoiding the ``fragmented bootcamp'' model that detaches technology from the daily clinical workflow.
 This integration model mirrors how EBM itself was once a novel addition that is now woven into the fabric of clinical reasoning.

+At the University of California, Davis School of Medicine, Health System Science was introduced as a new longitudinal pillar through the I-Explore curriculum reform folded into existing courses rather than added as standalone credit hours~\citep{ucdavis2021iexplore}.
+AI literacy could follow the same path, with cognitive foundations embedded in Biostatistics and EBM coursework, psychomotor skills practiced during existing clinical clerkships, and affective competencies addressed through the documentation and supervision structures already present in clinical training.
+At the GME level, Preiksaitis demonstrates that supervising resident AI use can be embedded into existing case presentations and clinical rounds through structured prompts, without requiring dedicated curriculum time~\citep{preiksaitis2026supervising}.